What does Planning Committee do?

 The decision of the Committee or the Development Services Manager is final, subject to the applicant only having the right of appeal to the Secretary of State.
 The City Council provide information regarding the Planning Appeals Process.

-Should you wish to make any further representations to an application following publication of the Planning Committee agenda all comments should be received by no later than 4pm on the day before the Planning Committee meeting to enable circulation to Members of the Planning Committee for their attention in the consideration of the application at the meeting.
+Should you wish to make any further representations to an application following publication of the Planning Committee agenda all comments should be received no later than 4pm on the Tuesday before the Planning Committee meeting to enable circulation to Members of the Planning Committee for their attention in the consideration of the application at the meeting.

 If you wish to provide the City Council with your comments on an application it is recommended that you utilise the Planning Search Function to review the online documentation and make comments online.
 This allows the City Council to process the comments quicker and provides you with a notification of receipt.